Kaarlo Juho Ståhlberg

-Ståhlberg was an important figure in the years of the Finland's independence and constitution, driving his Republican program through adversity.
+Ståhlberg was an important figure in the drafting of Finland's republican constitution.
 As a jurist, he anchored the state in liberal democracy, guarded the fragile germ of the rule of law, and embarked on internal reforms.
 In implementing the form of government of 1919, Ståhlberg piloted an independent Finland towards acting in world politics; in presidential-led foreign and security policy, he relied on international law and diplomacy.

-It was only after the opening of private archives of President J. K. Paasikivi that it was realized that Ståhlberg had a very significant political role as a “éminence grise” until his death.
+It was only after the opening of private archives of President J. K. Paasikivi that it was realized that Ståhlberg had a very significant political role as an “éminence grise” until his death.
 He was asked for advice and opinions, which were also followed.
 Paasikivi highly valued Ståhlberg, and even described his predecessor in exaggerated words: “Ståhlberg was a man who never made mistakes”.